opensearch-project/documentation-website/_ml-commons-plugin/extensibility/bedrock-connector.md

 ```
 {% include copy-curl.html %}

 Note that Bedrock access keys expire in 10--12 hours after creation.
-To learn more, about the parameters in the preceding request, see [Connector blueprints]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/blueprints#configuration-options).
+To learn more about the parameters in the preceding request, see [Connector blueprints]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/blueprints#configuration-options).

 The response contains the connector ID that you'll use to register a model: